uncc-visionlab/psml-netbeans-ide/readme.md

 2. Run following:

-`cd /path_to_psmlide-v1.0-linux-x64/`
+`cd /path_to_the_unzip_folder/`

 `./bin/psmlide`

 3. PSML IDE will be opened.
 In the IDE menu, go to *Tools > Plugins > Installed*, make sure the following plugins, “PSML Sample Project”, “Ant”, “AntBasedProjectType”, “FileType”, “EditorTools” and “PSMLPrimitiveLayoutApp”, are activated.

+4. Download the [PSML sample projects](https://github.com/uncc-visionlab/psml-netbeans-ide/releases/download/v1.0.0-alpha/PSML3SampleProject.zip) and unzip it

-4. In the IDE menu, go to *File->New Project*, then in the pop-up window, choose *Samples > PSML* in the “Categories” column and *PSML Sample Project* in the “Projects” column.
-Click “Next” to create the projcet in your desinated path then click “finish”.
+5. In the IDE menu, go to *File->Open Project*, then in the pop-up window, open the sample projects that you unzipped in step 4.

-5. Now on the left sidebar, under “Projects”, you will see two items “java” and “PSMLSampleProjects”.
-If the “java” item shows in red font, it means some issues needs to be resolved.
+6. On the left sidebar, under “Projects”, you will see two items “java” and “PSML3SampleProjects”.
+If the “java” text is in red, it means some issues needs to be resolved.
 To do that, right click the “java” and click “resovle”, then choose "JDK 11” instead of the default "JDK 1.8”.
+Otherwise, go to step 7.

-6. Right click “PSMLSampleProjects”, then click “Build” to compile the project.
+7. Right click “PSML3SampleProjects”, then click “Build” to compile the project.
 After it compiles, click the key-alike button next to the “PSMLSampleProjects” to open the project, then open “cathedral” by doing the similar operation.
 After this, right click “Cathedral.psm” then click “run”.
 It will run the cathedra model we build.
 Once it finishes running, a window of the rendering program will pop up and you will see the cathedra model.
 Click “BrachGroup test” to select it, then you are able to visulize the model.
 Holding left click will enable you to rotate the model and right click to move the model.
 Hold "Shift + right click" then move the mouse so you can zoom in/out to see more model details.

-7. You can right click “BrachGroup test” for more information and operations on the model.
+8. You can right click “BrachGroup test” for more information and operations on the model.

 ![PSML-IDE-1](./images/PSML-IDE-1.png)